MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 Subsequently, the proportions of respondents with and without access to the internet are calculated for each ethnic group.
 This is saved in a new data frame, `dfacc`.
 The ethnic group, ‘other’, is removed due to the small sample size (\<6).
-Each ehtnic group is then assigned a rank in accordance with the proportion of respondents having access to internet.
+Each ethnic group is then assigned a rank in accordance with the proportion of respondents having access to internet.